 - Prescribe no greater quantity than needed for the expected duration of pain severe enough to require opioids.

 - Note that three days or less will often be sufficient, and more than seven days will rarely be needed.

-- It’s important to know research has shown that medical use of prescription opioids is highly correlated with non-medical use of prescription opioids among high school seniors.
-Among adolescents who reported both types of use, medical use generally came first.4 In view of this risk, consider non-opioid analgesics for this population instead.
+- It’s important to know research has shown that medical use of prescription opioids is highly correlated with non-medical use of them among high school seniors.
+Among adolescents who reported both types of use, medical use generally came first.11

 - Register with and use your state’s Prescription Drug Monitoring Program (PDMP) to promote the appropriate use of opioids and deter misuse and abuse.
-When opioid prescribing is indicated, risk of misuse and diversion may be mitigated by consistent PDMP use and patient education.5
+When opioid prescribing is indicated, risk of misuse and diversion may be mitigated by consistent PDMP use and patient education.13

 - Explain the risks of taking the medication.